osamuaoki/inputmethod-shortcuts/README.md

 shortcuts.
 If you intentionally disable such shortcuts, these convenient keys can be used by this extension.

+Due to the difference of support for `use_markup`, I make 2 packages depending on target GNOME versions: one for GNOME 40-42, another for GNOME 43 and after.

 ## Usage

 First, you must set up all your input methods from GNOME GUI: